-“We already have enough people,” Kai fairly wailed.
+“We already have enough people,” Solana fairly wailed.

-“I know him,” Asher said.
+“I know him,” Tahoma said.
 “He seemed nice.
 He can’t air Shift very well but his miasma ability is interesting.”

 “So he’s like you and your freezing ability?”
-Kai asked, and Asher nodded.
+Solana asked, and Tahoma nodded.